designing effective rooftop fall protection systems

 Fall Protection Design Tutorial

 This area is part of the lower roof merged with the roof plan.
-It’s 13ft from the ground which means it needs fall protection.
+It’s 13ft from the ground, which means it needs fall protection.

 Fall Restraint Requirements

 Since we can’t rely on fall arrest for this height, we need fall restraint.
-The minimum distance is 8 feet 9 inches, but I prefer to put it 10ft back while getting a feel for the building.
+The minimum distance is 8 feet 9 inches, but I prefer to put it 10 feet back while getting a feel for the building.
 The first anchor will go here.
-The maximum span for a cable is 30 feet so we’ll need to measure out the lines so they're within 30 feet.
+The maximum span for a cable is 30 feet, so we’ll need to measure out the lines so they're within 30 feet.
 After that, we need to add another anchor so the worker can reach this side of the roof.
 Next, you need to consider the corners.
 They should be within 6f, of the center anchors.
 This is because the worker’s lanyard reaches 6ft, and there’s an additional 2ft of arm reach.

 Corners are usually one of the more difficult design concepts for people learning fall protection, so it should be reviewed by a professional.
 Me or any other professional designer can be contacted to review your design work or to compose the design for you which is a free service for any eligible projects.